moov-io/achgateway/docs/config.md

 # Configuration

 Custom configuration for this application may be specified via an environment variable `APP_CONFIG` to a configuration file that will be merged with the default configuration file.
+A second configuration file can be provided via `APP_CONFIG_SECRETS` that overrides fields of `APP_CONFIG`.
+The second file is typically used for providing secrets.

 - [Default Configuration](https://github.com/moov-io/achgateway/tree/master/configs/config.default.yml)
 - [Config Source Code](https://github.com/moov-io/achgateway/blob/master/internal/service/model_config.go)